 - roll the telescope from one position angle to another

 Initial and subsequent slews are charged differently as quantified below.
 The initial slew distance from the target observed previously cannot be known prior to scheduling.
 Therefore, initial slew times are charged statistically (based on the average expected slew distance), and subsequent slews are charged deterministically (given each known slew distance).
-The charged times are shown in APT for the entire proposal (total times charged) and at the individual visit level.
-The times report exported by APT (via File – Export) also provides an ASCII listing of charged times that may be useful.
+The charged times are shown in APT for the entire proposal (on the Proposal Information page) and at the individual observation and visit levels.
+The times report exported by APT (via File → Export) also provides an ASCII listing of charged times that may be useful.
 Small slews are referred to as small angle maneuvers (SAMs).

 Each slew (or roll) requires time for 3 operations:

 The distance slewed from a previous target to start your observation of each of your targets cannot be known prior to actual scheduling, so a fixed average time is charged to all users, based on statistical expectations.
 Practice scheduling exercises indicate a value of 1,800 s (corresponding to a slew distance of 53°) will be typical, and so this initial slew charge is applied to each new observation (or first visit of a multiple visit observation).
 In APT, this initial slew time is accounted as Slew in each Visit Duration.
 The article on Smart Accounting has further details.

 Guide star acquisitions are charged separately for the initial visit and all subsequent visits: 284 s (4.7 m).
 Guide star reacquisitions within a visit are charged as described in Table 2.